r58Playz/astrocraft/README.md

 ## Installation for Arch Linux

 Use the PKGBUILD provided.
+Note that plyer, a dependency, is not in the official repositories.

 ## Installation for Debian and other Debian based distros such as Ubuntu
 Debian installation is difficult, as it involves enabling testing repositories.